AP FACT CHECK: Claims from the 1st Democratic debate

 THE FACTS: Those figures exaggerate the state of income and wealth inequality.
 While few studies single out the bottom 60%, the Congressional Budget Office calculates that the bottom 80% of Americans have seen their incomes rise 32% since 1979.
 That is certainly lower than the doubling of income enjoyed by the top one-fifth of income earners.
 And the richest 1% possess 32% of the nation's wealth, according to data from the Federal Reserve , not 90%.

-Associated Press writers Christopher Rugaber, Calvin Woodward and Amanda Seitz contributed to this report.
+Associated Press writers Eric Tucker, Christopher Rugaber, Seth Borenstein, Calvin Woodward and Amanda Seitz contributed to this report.

 Find AP Fact Check http://apne.ws/2kbx8bd